- SANS Training/Education

 Self study students can submit CPEs, but we no longer supply Certificates of Completion since we have no way of knowing the material was completed.
 We recommend Self Study students complete their GIAC certification which is evidence of completion.

-SANS will submit CPE credits to ISC2 if you enter your CISSP# when
+SANS will submit CPE credits to ISC2 if you enter your CISSP# when registering.

 Job-Based (Long) Courses

 These courses address a range of skill sets including entry level information security and broad based security essentials, as well as advanced subject areas like audit, intrusion detection, incident handling, firewalls and perimeter protection, forensics, hacker techniques, and Windows and Unix operating system security.

 - Audit 410 :: IT Security and Control Essentials

 - Audit 507 :: Auditing Networks, Perimeters, and Systems